acnapyx/bg-typographic-layout/README.md

 ### How to write the Bulgarian accented ѝ?

 You don't need a typographical layout to do this.
-In BDS layout, the ѝ symbol can be entered by pressing shift + a (BDS: ь), in Traditional Phonetic by shift + x (Phonetic: ь).
+In BDS layout, the ѝ symbol can be entered by pressing Shift + a (BDS: ь), in Traditional Phonetic — by Shift + x (Phonetic: ь).
 Uppercase ѝ can be entered by pressing Caps Lock and the above mentioned keys.

 ### How to write the ellipsis symbol?